s-blais/boingboing_briefing/README.md

 # BoingboingBriefing

+This gem presents a CLI that displays titles of articles from the BoingBoing blog page.
+Users can then choose to view a teaser paragraph from the article with a URL to the full story, re-list the article titles, or exit.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/boingboing_briefing`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem